fbpx

 Quadriceps strength after ACL reconstruction is very important to the restoration of function and return to sport.

-A recent study showed a significantly strong correlation between quadriceps strength at 12-weeks follow ACL surgery with ultimate quadriceps strength at the time to return to sport.
+A past study showed a significantly strong correlation between quadriceps strength at 12-weeks follow ACL surgery with ultimate quadriceps strength at the time to return to sport.

 This stresses the importance of getting ahead of quadriceps strengthening during the early phases of ACL rehabilitation.